-ROBBERY .- The meat shop of John Zeigler on the diamond was entered on Tuesday night and a quantity of meat, a basket belonging to John R. Weekes, Esq., &c. taken.
+ROBBERY .- The meat shop of John Zeigler on the diamond was entered on Tuesday night and a quantity of meat, a basket belonging to John R. Weekes, Esq.,

-INQUEST .--- Coroner Miller held an injuest on Monday morning, at the residence ship, over the body of George Dall, sen., who was found dead in the room where he slept.
+INQUEST .- Coroner Miller held an in quest on Monday morning, at the residence of Joseph I. Langton, in Granville township, over the body of George Dall, sen., who was found dead in the room where he len from her dwelling. slept.
 The verdict of the jury was that years attending to pensions, and was on a visit to Mr. L's at the time.
 He was about